nkim500/Metis_Projects/04 Classification/MVP.md

 ![Image](https://github.com/nkim500/Metis_Projects/blob/main/04%20Classification/support/pie_flag.png?raw=true)

-A pairplot on predictor variables, generated for simple visual inspection of these features, did not provide any meaningful insight on data separability.
+A [pairplot](https://github.com/nkim500/Metis_Projects/blob/main/04%20Classification/support/pairplot_all.png?raw=true) on predictor variables, generated for simple visual inspection of these features, did not provide any meaningful insight on data separability.
 Many of the predictor variables display a right-skewed distribution.
 The orange hue indicates observations which were flagged as 'fraudulent'.
-The pairplot can be found [here](https://github.com/nkim500/Metis_Projects/blob/main/04%20Classification/support/pairplot_all.png?raw=true)

-Other than standard scaling for the purposes of kNN, data was not been preprocessed for the following outputs in baseline modeling.
+Other than standard scaling for the purposes of kNN, data was not processed for the following outputs in baseline modeling.
 The baseline model metrics are as follows:

 * The score for kNN is
   * Training:  93.16%